SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 With this integration, you'll be able to:

 - **Analyze projects with Bitbucket Pipelines** - Integrate analysis into your build pipeline.
 SonarScanners running in Bitbucket Pipelines can automatically detect branches or pull requests being built so you don't need to specifically pass them as parameters to the scanner (branch and pull request analysis is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)).
+- **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Bitbucket Cloud so you know if it's safe to merge your changes.

 ## Analyzing projects with Bitbucket Pipelines
 SonarScanners running in Bitbucket Pipelines can automatically detect branches or pull requests being built so you don't need to specifically pass them as parameters to the scanner.